Aug

 Now, to the point that Israel shall even break in pieces “the shepherd and his flock” (ref.
 Jeremiah 51:23).

-This means, there will come a time when the saints will hunt down and silence heretics and false Christians who secretly serve the Devil.
+There will come a time when the saints, being weapons of God, will hunt down and silence heretics and false Christians who have secretly served the Devil, or who are secretly serving the Devil.

 I will also break in pieces with thee the shepherd and his flock…